Is Solar Worth It in Missouri? (2022 Homeowner's Guide)

 Yes, permits are required for major home alterations in Missouri, including installing solar panels and connecting the system to the grid.
 In most cases, your solar panel installation company will tackle the permitting process for you.

 You can install your own solar panels in Missouri, but the process is quite complicated, and it’s generally not a great idea.
-It’s true that you do stand to save some money on the labor costs you’d pay for professional installation.
+It’s true that you do stand to save some money on the labor you’d pay for professional installation.
 However, you’ll be putting yourself at risk of injury and your home and photovoltaic equipment at risk of severe damage.
 We recommend against DIY solar panel installation and deferring to a reputable solar company instead.